 The main characters are Tabu, a young, rebellious Muslim woman; a transgender woman with a sharp tongue who goes by the name Chameli; and Santan, an old man, and ascetic who has seemingly abandoned all worldly attachments.
 Abandonment, hope, death, loss and finally return are the predominant themes in the story.

 The soul of the story lies in the life-altering journey undertaken by the protagonists.
 An unlikely trio of social rejects who through a series of chance events find each other when they are all at their lowest and undertake a journey of self-discovery.

-Santan, the old man overcomes the dejection of his old age, forgoes death and travels to his birthplace and attain closure from a long-lost love that has haunted him all his life.
+Santan, the old man overcomes the dejection of his old age, forgoes death and travels to his birthplace and attains closure from a long-lost love that has haunted him all his life.
 In his travels, he meets Chameli, a hijra who is running from her past.
 She is terrified of her bleak future, having spent her life post-transformation, subjected to the blatant rejection she faces from everyone around her.

 Like the other two, Tabu is also haunted by her own past.
 Her mental balance is left shaken by her failed young love and her marriage to an inconsiderate husband, who mistakes her opinionated nature for delusions, and his family who leave her at a dargah to cure her of her jinns.
-It is at this dargah that Chameli seeks Tabu out at and breaks her away from her prison of misery.
+It is at this dargah that Chameli seeks Tabu out and breaks her away from her prison of misery.

 This journey of self-discovery that the two women undertake together, led by Santan is divided into five parts in the novel.